mvanvu/php-form/README.md

 ## Extends Field and Rule

+Create all your fields at src/Field, the field must be extended \MaiVu\Php\Form\Field class

+AND

-Create all your fields at src/Field, the field must be extended \MaiVu\Php\Form\Field class Create all your rules at src/Rule, the rule must be extended \MaiVu\Php\Form\Rule class OR if you want to use your custom namespace
+Create all your rules at src/Rule, the rule must be extended \MaiVu\Php\Form\Rule class

+OR

+if you want to use your custom namespace

 ```php